Annual Events in Atlanta

-The largest independent book festival in the county, this rewarding event brings 300+ authors to venues around Decatur's downtown square for signings, readings, panels, and much more.
-Past authors include Sherman Alexie, Natasha Trethewey, and Robert Olen Butler.
+The largest independent book festival in the country, this rewarding event brings 300+ authors to venues around Decatur's downtown square for signings, readings, panels, and much more.
+Past authors include Sherman Alexie, Natasha Trethewey, Robert Olen Butler, and Roxane Gay.

 Held over Labor Day weekend at a cluster of downtown hotels, Dragon Con is the world's largest fantasy/sci-fi convention.
 If you don't feel like shelling out $100 for a ticket, catch the Saturday morning parade for optimal viewing of thousands upon thousands of cosplayers.

 Always free and always in Castleberry Hill, Flux Night is a public art event that takes place every October.
-For one night only, the streets and empty spaces of the neighborhood are filled with projections, performances, music, installations and parades.
+For 1 night only, the streets and empty spaces of the neighborhood are filled with projections, performances, music, installations, and parades.

-The Atlanta Jewish Film Festival is the largest film festival in Georgia.
+The Atlanta Jewish Film Festival is the largest film festival in Georgia and made history in 2015 when it became the largest Jewish film festival in the world, attracting more than 38,600 moviegoers.
 The MailChimp-sponsored event is held across 3 weeks from late January into early February at several film and arts venues across the city.

 Held every 4th of July, this Atlanta institution is the largest 10k in the country.
-It starts in Buckhead, winds its way down Peachtree St, and finishes at Piedmont Park.
+It starts in Buckhead, winds its way down Peachtree Street, and finishes at Piedmont Park.
 Not a runner?
 No worries.
-Many of the race's 60,000 participants walk the 6.2 mile course.
+Many of the race's 60,000 participants walk the 6.2-mile course.

-Atlanta's newest music festival zeroes in on the indie rock and Americana genres, featuring bands like The National, Band of Horses, and Modest Mouse.
-The fest settled into its new home at Atlantic Station in 2014.
+Atlanta's music festival zeroes in on the indie rock and Americana genres, featuring bands like Ryan Adams, the National, LCD Soundsystem, and Modest Mouse.

 Organized by the Atlanta Bicycle Coalition several times a year, Atlanta Streets Alive closes down busy city streets to cars and opens them to the public.
 Previous events have incorporated Peachtree Street, Highland Avenue, Boulevard, and the BeltLine.